-When it is alleged that a member of the Brandeis community has engaged in discrimination, harassment or sexual misconduct, the OEO Resolution Process is the process that would be used to determine whether policy has been violated.
-The OEO Resolution Process can be found in the Policy Against Discrimination, Harassment and Sexual Misconduct and is incorporated into this document by reference.
-The Resolution Process contains informal and formal resolution options.
-For more information about the OEO Resolution Process, please visit the webpage for the Office of Equal Opportunity (OEO) (www.brandeis.edu/oeo).
+When it is alleged that members of the Brandeis community have engaged in discrimination, harassment or sexual violence, the OEO Formal Complaint Process and/or Title IX Grievance Process may be available to address that conduct.
+The Formal Complaint Process contains informal and formal resolution options.
+For more information, the Brandeis Policy Against Discrimination, Harassment and Sexual Violence (Policy), the Formal Complaint Process and the Title IX Grievance Process, all of which can be found on the webpage for the Office of Equal Opportunity (OEO) (www.brandeis.edu/equal-opportunity).